tuo/tuo.github.io/_posts/2021-12-04-auto-carp-fishing-part1.md

 # Wrap-up

 In this article, we have covered the angling strategy that we're gonna use for the carp fishing, tailed to the unique fishing scenario and non-attended fishing style.
 Those are the building blocks for the next chapter, which we're gonna elaborate on the device - how to set up the trigger, read whether got a bite from fish, and call my cellphone to notify.

+> “The truth and the Way exhibit in the simple everyday movements.
+Because of this, many miss it (if there is any secret, it is missed by seeking).
+If there is any secret, one must have lost it by striving for it.
+The truth is here but men want to decorate the simple truth – the snake with feet.”

+"Be Water, My Friend" - keep learning!

 # My Gears' Price